ModelTC/LightX2V-BLOG/_articles/Offload.md

 tags: [Offload, Video Generation, Consumer GPU, Inference Optimization]
 ---

-Video generation models are growing rapidly.
+Video generation models are growing quickly.
 A 14B, 28B, or even larger DiT / Transformer backbone can easily exceed the memory capacity of a single RTX 4090 or RTX 5090 in BF16.
-Once the text encoder, image encoder, VAE, attention buffers, and intermediate activations are added, the full pipeline becomes even more memory hungry.
+After adding the text encoder, image encoder, VAE, attention buffers, and intermediate activations, the full pipeline becomes even more memory hungry.

 LightX2V Offload addresses a practical problem: **during inference, the GPU only needs the weights for the part of the model currently being computed.
 The remaining weights can stay in CPU memory, or even on NVMe storage, and be moved to the GPU right before they are needed.**

-This post explains LightX2V's multi-level Offload design, including:
+This post explains LightX2V's multi-level Offload design:

 - three offload granularities: `model`, `block`, and `phase`;
 - CPU ↔ GPU weight transfer, plus Disk / NVMe as an additional source when `lazy_load=true`;
 - asynchronous prefetching and double buffering;
 - how LightX2V turns offload from a single-model optimization into a framework-level capability;
-- practical recommendations for consumer GPUs such as RTX 3060, RTX 4090, and RTX 5090.
+- practical recommendations for consumer GPUs such as the RTX 3060, RTX 4090, and RTX 5090.

 **Table of contents:**